Close

 Secure Your Investment

-What Are the Best Investment Plan in India for Middle Class Family?
+What Are the Best Investment Plans in India for Middle Class Family?

-To help you decide which is the best investment plan in India for the middle class, we have analyzed the most popular and effective options.
-Each has a unique role to play in building a strong financial future.
+To help you decide which is the best investment plan in India for middle class, we have analyzed the most popular and effective options.
+Each one serves a distinct purpose in building your financial future.

 Public Provident Fund (PPF)

-Extremely Low.
-Backed by a sovereign guarantee from the Government of India.
+Risk Level: Extremely Low.
+Your capital is protected by a sovereign guarantee from the Government of India.

-• Exempt-Exempt-Exempt (EEE) benefits.
-Your investment (up to ₹1.5 lakh/year), the interest earned, and the maturity amount are all tax-free.
+• The Exempt-Exempt-Exempt (EEE) status is a powerful benefit.
+Your investment (up to ₹1.5 lakh/year), all interest earned, and the final maturity amount are totally free from tax.

 Fixed Deposits (FD)

-A household name, the Fixed Deposit is synonymous with safety.
-You deposit a lump sum with a bank for a fixed tenure at a predetermined interest rate.
+Fixed Deposits are synonymous with safety in India.
+You lock in a lump sum with a bank for a chosen period to get a guaranteed interest rate.

 • Offers guaranteed returns.
 The interest rate is locked at the time of investment.

-• The interest earned is fully taxable as per your income tax slab.
+• All interest income is taxable based on your personal income slab.

 National Pension System (NPS)

-A government-sponsored scheme specifically designed to help individuals build a substantial retirement corpus in a disciplined and cost-effective manner.
+This is a government-sponsored program with a specific design: to build a substantial retirement corpus in a disciplined, cost-effective manner.

-Variable (Low to High).
-You choose your investment mix between equity, corporate bonds, and government securities.
+Risk Level: Variable (Low to High).
+You decide how to balance your portfolio between equities, corporate bonds, and government securities.

 RBI Bonds

-Issued directly by the Reserve Bank of India, these are debt instruments considered among the safest investments in the country.
+These are debt instruments issued by the Reserve Bank of India itself.
+They are one of the most secure investments available in the country.
 They come in two primary types:

 Floating Rate Savings Bonds (FRSB)